KasperSkytte/AutoTax/README.md

 cd AutoTax
 ```

 Other than the standard linux tools `awk`, `grep`, and `cat` (which is included in most Linux distributions), AutoTax depends on a few other software tools, however, which need to be installed and be available in the [PATH variable](https://opensource.com/article/17/6/set-path-linux).
 The tools can be installed manually by refering to the documentation of the individual tools.
-It is recommended to run AutoTax through the docker container image based on Ubuntu linux 18.04, however, with everything pre-installed and tested (except database files), see [this section](#running-autotax-from-a-docker-container-recommended).
+It is recommended to run AutoTax through the docker container image based on Ubuntu linux 18.04, however, with everything pre-installed and tested (except database files), see the [container section](#running-autotax-from-a-docker-container-recommended).

 ## Software
  - GNU parallel (version 20161222)